 Our school has adopted the Dorset Agreed Syllabus for RE and we use this as the basis for our planning so that our provision links with the children’s other curriculum experiences.
 We promote the spiritual, moral and cultural growth of our pupils and aim to foster a sense of their own identity and worth as an individual through exploring their beliefs in relation to those of others.

 Assemblies take place regularly and we enjoy singing together as a whole school or as key stages.
 Sometimes we welcome visitors to lead our assemblies and we always celebrate special events and festivals.
 Children are able to celebrate their own success in a ‘Well Done Assembly’ on Friday.
 Our children lead their class assemblies when parents and carers are invited to hear about our learning in the classroom.

-Parents may withdraw their child from Religious Education and assemblies although both are on an enquiry into the religious dimensions of life rather than being reflective on any particular faith position.
+Parents may withdraw their child from Religious Education and assemblies although both are based on an enquiry into the religious dimensions of life rather than being reflective on any particular faith position.